 Situated on the Andaman Coast in the south of Krabi province, Koh Lanta was originally settled by a nomadic clan of sea gypsies more than 500 years ago.

 Koh Lanta has emerged slowly on the tourism scene.
-In fact, the island was just connected to the mainland’s electricity network in 1996 and phone lines weren’t installed until 2001.
+In fact, the island was just connected to the mainland’s electricity network in 1996.
+Phone lines were finally installed in 2001.

-Stretching nearly 20 miles and boasting 11 white sand beaches, Lanta Yai is the main tourist destination of the archipelago and where most hotels and tourist facilities can be found.
-For this reason, we chose Lanta Yai for our stay.
+Stretching nearly 20 miles and boasting 11 white sand beaches, Lanta Yai is the main tourist destination in the archipelago.
+It’s also where most hotels and tourist facilities are located.

 How to get to Koh Lanta

 Despite its worthy natural assets, getting to Koh Lanta involves a bit of work.

 I researched the island for a summer trip a few years ago and learned that it’s especially difficult to access during the summer rainy season.